Suspect in triple homicide was former law enforcement official from Virginia

 RIVERSIDE, Calif.
-(KTLA) — A 28-year-old man who used to be employed by the Virginia State Police has been identified as the suspect in a triple homicide in Riverside, California.
+(KTLA) — A 28-year-old man who used to be employed by the Virginia State Police has been identified as the suspect in a triple homicide in Riverside, Calif.

 Austin Lee Edwards was shot and killed by San Bernardino County sheriff’s deputies Friday after exchanging gunfire with them.
 He was declared dead at the scene.